 2 – The Immigration Act Mauritius

 The Immigration Act Mauritius contains most of the relevant law for those considering relocating to Mauritius.
-The Immigration Act Mauritius was amended again in 2020 lowering the threshold for a residence permit through purchasing property from USD 500,000 to USD 375,000.
+It was amended again in 2020 lowering the threshold for a residence permit through purchasing property from USD 500,000 to USD 375,000.
 The Immigration Act was also amended to include the increase of the length of the Investor Permit and the Self-Employed Permit from 3 years to 10 years and a Permanent Residence Permit increasing from 10 to 20 years.
-It gives the legal framework for the various Occupation Permits and Residence Permits, although we would recommend to get the information from the EDB website where the Permit Guidelines are clear and more accessible than trying to find and decipher the statutes.
+The Immigration Act Mauritius gives the legal framework for the various Occupation Permits and Residence Permits.
+We would recommend to get the information from the EDB website where the Permit Guidelines are clear and more accessible than trying to find and decipher the statutes.

 3 – What is a Residence Permit in Mauritius?

 A Residence permit is a written permit authorizing a non-citizen other than a prohibited non-citizen to enter Mauritius and to remain in Mauritius.
 The residence permit is expressed to be in force for a specified period.
 As laid out below, the main residence permits are for retired people, for dependents of a permit holder, and for those who get a residence permit from a minimum investment in property of USD 375,000.
 The general rule is that a residence permit holder is not able to work in Mauritius without a separate occupation permit.
 The exception to the rule is someone who has got a residence permit by investing in real estate over USD 375,000.
 They can now work and invest in Mauritius without a separate occupation permit.
 The other permit holders can still invest in Mauritius but needs to be careful how the income is derived.